Archive

 Conclusion

-What to Do When U Have a Flat Tire
+What to Do When You Get Flat Tire

 What Do You Usually Do If You Have a Flat Tire?

-If you have a flat tire, it is not safe to continue driving on it.
-Driving on a flat tire can cause damage to the wheel and the tire itself, and can also lead to an accident.
-If you must drive on a flat tire, make sure to go slowly and avoid sharp turns or sudden stops.
+If you have a flat tire, you should not drive on it.
+Driving on a flat tire can cause further damage to the tire and may result in an accident.
+If you must drive, proceed slowly and carefully.

-What to Do When U Have a Flat Tire
+What to Do When You Get Flat Tire

 What to Do When You Have a Flat Tire at Home